mrachuta/qapp/README.md

 - app is a Python app (very popular language),
 - core for app is Django, which is open-source and very popular Python web framework,
 - code is simplified, a lot of Django-native mechanisms and solutions are used,
-- for running as web service, there is no VPN necessary if app is published to generaly available web server,
+- for running as web service, there is no VPN necessary - app can be published on public http server,
 - support for mobile devices & computers.

 Extra features in qapp that are not supported in original app:

-* easy adding of new Gate categories (custom ListView),
+* easy way to ad new categories (custom ListView),
 * editing of existing Gate(s) object(s) without special permissions
 (permissions can be granted via admin panel),
 * multi-adding (possibility to add one Gate to more than one parent object),
 * multi-accepting (possibility to change status for multiple Gate(s) in one click),
 * possibility to upload photo/file directly from mobile phone during inspection,
-* resizing photos on client-side (reduce size - on client side and server side; speed up process),
+* resizing photos on client-side (reduce file size on client side and server side; speeding up process),
 * logs for each Gate object (each action or change is logged in log page),
 * friendly and fast filtering of objects,
 * current status for logged user: how many Gate objects was declined by QA etc.